MaxHillebrand/archive_towardsliberty/docs/bitcoin/Qubes.md

 Running Qubes is like buying a new computer for every task, and throwing it away after it is done.
 Like any advanced cyberspace tool, it has a learning curve, but it is absolutely doable for anyone with the motivation to defend his security and privacy.
 Once the fundamental concept of radical compartmentalization is understood, when template, app and disp VMs are setup properly, and when alias' are included, then it becomes very user friendly too.
-At this point, one understands that Qubes is actually, the only reasonably secure operating system out there.
+At this point, you will understand that Qubes is actually **the only reasonably secure operating system** out there.